 During light-assisted sclerotherapy, light illuminates the veins and their branch points.
 This allows the provider to clearly identify the source of the dysfunction and precisely perform sclerotherapy for better results.

 Although light assisted sclerotherapy is non-surgical, it is not non-invasive.
 The treatment consists of multiple injections of a solution into the vein.
 The solution causes the vein to collapse, which leads to a loss of blood flow, making the vein shrink.
-When the vein shrinks, it is either less noticeable or becomes invisible on the surface of the skin.
+When the vein shrinks, it is either less noticeable or invisible on the surface of the skin.

 Light Assisted Sclerotherapy is nearly painless, aside from a slight pinch when the needle is injected.
 Most patients report discomfort rather than pain.
-Sometimes one session of sclerotherapy is enough to see desired results.
+Sometimes one session of sclerotherapy is enough to see the desired results.
 Other times, multiple sessions are needed, depending on the number of affected veins.

 Am I a Candidate for Sclerotherapy?

 Light Assisted Sclerotherapy treats veins that are twisted and enlarged, known as varicose veins.
-Varicose veins are usually in the legs, thighs and behind knees.
-Light Assisted Sclerotherapy also treats Blue and Green Reticular veins and Spider veins.
+Varicose veins are usually in the legs, thighs, and behind the knees.

-At Shiloh Medical Clinic Light Assisted Sclerotherapy involves using a needle to put a solution into the vein with the assistance of the VeinViewer II.
-The sclerotherapy solution causes the veins to shrink and scar closed.
-The scarring forces blood through healthier veins.
-The collapsed vein then fades.
+At Shiloh Medical Clinic Light Assisted Sclerotherapy involves using a needle to put a solution into the vein which is visualized with the assistance of the VeinViewer II.

 After light assisted sclerotherapy, treated veins tend to fade within a few weeks, although they might not disappear completely.
 It can take 6-12 months for full results.
 Most veins need more than one sclerotherapy treatment, depending on size and complexity.

-Why it’s done?
+Why is SCLEROTHERAPY done?